Lean by Example

 | ident "hello" : String

-(x : α) | Explicit: caller must pass the argument. |
+| Declaration | (x : α) | Explicit; the caller passes it. |

-{x : α} | Implicit: Lean infers it from context. |
+| Declaration | {x : α} | Implicit; Lean infers it. |

-@foo | Treat all of foo's implicits as explicit, for this use. |
+| Call | @foo | Make all of foo's implicits explicit, for this use. |

 You can also declare implicit parameters with variable by using braces, which is convenient when several definitions in a row share the same one: